 Shortly after residential school, when Bill returned to Red Pheasant First Nation reserve at the age of 12, their father, James, moved the family to the nearby town of Battleford, determined that they would have better opportunities.

 It was the right move.
 Bill attended high school and, having earned the highest marks across Canada, he was awarded a scholarship to McGill University.
 It was the early 50’s.
 He was an Indian – his place was riding rough on a freight train carrying livestock, eating when they fed the cattle.
 The train arrived in Montreal at 2 a.m.
 It was a 4 hr. walk to the pastor’s home where he was being hosted.
 ‘Too early’ he thought and waited for an hour before knocking on the door.
 He was making history – one of only two First Nations people attending university in Canada.

-Bill was the first native lawyer to appear before the Supreme Court of
+He was the first native lawyer to appear before the Supreme

-Canada.
-His book, Ruffled Feathers: Indians in Canadian Society, 1970
+Court of Canada.
+His book, Ruffled Feathers: Indians in Canadian

-provoked a strong reaction in some of the native community – Bill
+Society, 1970, provoked a strong reaction in some of the native

 Doug Cuthand native activist and film producer, Saskatchewan:

 "Wuttunee was a visionary and you pay a price…